mattermost/docs/source/administration/plugins.rst

 The `Mattermost Plugin Marketplace <https://github.com/mattermost/mattermost-marketplace>`__ is a service run by Mattermost that contains listings of plugins that we have reviewed and, in many cases, built.
 In the future, we plan to include community-developed plugins that will be labeled separately to Mattermost-developed plugins. as well as settings that would restrict which types of plugins you can install.
 Comments in our forum are welcome as we develop this feature further.

-Mattermost Integration Directory
+Mattermost integration directory
 --------------------------------

 There are many ways to integrate Mattermost aside from plugins, and we have created a directory of integration "recipes", some of which are scripts, plugins, or instructions on how to connect Mattermost with your Enterprise systems.
 Many are sourced from our community of customers.
 You can browse the directory at `https://integrations.mattermost.com/ <https://integrations.mattermost.com/>`__.

-About Plugins
+About plugins
 -------------
 Plugins may have one or both of the following parts:

- - **Webapp plugins**.
+ - **Web app plugins**.
 Customize the Mattermost user interface by adding buttons to the channel header, overriding the ``RHS``, or even rendering a custom post type within the center channel.
 All this is possible without having to fork the source code and rebase on every Mattermost release.
 For a sample plugin, see `our Zoom plugin <https://github.com/mattermost/mattermost-plugin-zoom>`__.
  - **Server plugins**.
 Run a Go process alongside the server, filtering messages, or integrating with third-party systems such as Jira, GitLab or Jenkins.
 For a sample plugin, see `our Jira plugin <https://github.com/mattermost/mattermost-plugin-jira>`__.